lmc-eu/spirit-design-system/exporters/svg/README.md

 There are multiple ways you can contribute, so we have written a [contribution guide](https://developers.supernova.io/building-exporters/contribution-and-requests) that will walk your through the process.
 Any pull requests to this repository are very welcome.

+Would love to help us build more but maybe need a little bit of support?
+[Join our community](https://community.supernova.io) and drop us a message, we will support any of your wild ideas!

 ## License

 This exporter is distributed under the [MIT license](./LICENSE.md).
 [We absolutely encourage you](https://developers.supernova.io/building-exporters/cloning-exporters) to clone it and modify it for your purposes, so it fits the requirements of your stack.
 If you see that you have created something amazing in the process that others would benefit from, we strongly recommend you consider [publishing it back to the community](https://developers.supernova.io/building-exporters/sharing-exporters-with-others) as well.